Dream speech

-Three types of dream speech were considered by Kraepelin: disorders of word-selection (also called paraphasias), disorders of discourse (e.g. agrammatisms) and thought disorders.
-The most frequent occurring form of dream speech is a neologism.

-While Kraepelin was interested in the psychiatric as well as the psychological aspects of dream speech, modern researchers have been interested in speech production in dreams as illuminating aspects of cognition in the dreaming mind.
-Some have found that during dream speech, Wernicke's area is not functioning well, but Broca's area is, leading to proper grammar but little meaning.
+Kraepelin considered three types of dream speech: disorders of word-selection (also called paraphasias), disorders of discourse (e.g., agrammatisms), and thought disorders.
+The most frequently occurring form of dream speech is a neologism.
+While Kraepelin was interested in the psychiatric and psychological aspects of dream speech, modern researchers have focused on speech production in dreams as an illuminating window into cognition in the dreaming mind.
+Some have found that during dream speech, Wernicke's area is not functioning well, whereas Broca's area is, resulting in proper grammar but little meaning.

-Kraepelin's research
+Emil Kraepelin

-Kraepelin studied dream speech because it provided him with clues to the analogous language disturbances of patients with schizophrenia.
-Still in 1920 he stated that "dream speech in every detail corresponds to schizophrenic speech disorder."

-In his monograph Kraepelin presented 286 examples of dream speech, mainly his own.
-After 1906 he continued to collect samples of dream speech until his death in 1926.
-This time the dream speech specimens were almost exclusively his own and the original hand written dream texts are still available today at the Archive of the Max Planck Institute of Psychiatry in Munich.
-These new dream speech specimens have been published in 1993 in Heynick (in part in English translation) and in 2006 in the original German, with numerous valuable notes added.
-The second dream corpus has not been censored and dates are added to the dreams.
+Emil Kraepelin (1856-1926) was a German psychiatrist who studied dream speech as a means of understanding language disturbances seen in schizophrenia, stating in 1920 that "dream speech in every detail corresponds to schizophrenic speech disorder".
+Kraepelin presented 286 examples of dream speech in his monograph, the majority of which are of his own.
+After 1906, he continued to collect samples of dream speech until he died in 1926.
+This time, the dream speech specimens were almost exclusively his own, and the original handwritten dream texts are still available today at the Archive of the Max Planck Institute of Psychiatry in Munich.
+These new dream-speech specimens were published in 1993 in Heynick (in part in English translation) and in 2006 in the original German, with numerous notes added.
+The second dream corpus has not been censored, and dates are added to the dreams.